Please Choose Your Language

 Shared spaces need durable dryers, and you also need to think about safety, theft, and accessibility.
 Let’s look at how to handle those needs.

-In high-traffic environments like hotels, gyms, and public restrooms, it’s essential to choose a model made for commercial use.
-These dryers should have a strong outer case and a stable mount to withstand frequent use.
-Avoid models that dangle or detach easily, as fixed-wall units reduce the risk of accidents and damage.
-Mount the dryer at about 150 to 180 cm from the floor to ensure it’s easily reachable without requiring users to stretch.
-If possible, install it near mirrors or vanity stations, but always follow the water zone safety rules.
-Use all screws, bolts, and anchors provided in the kit to ensure a secure mount, as loose installations wear out quickly in busy areas.
+In high-traffic environments like hotels, gyms, and public restrooms, it’s essential to choose a model designed for commercial use.
+These dryers should feature a durable outer case and a stable mounting system to withstand frequent use.
+Prefer fixed-wall units over dangling or easily detachable models to reduce the risk of accidents.
+Mount the dryer so that the operable controls (buttons or sensors) are no higher than 48 inches (1220 mm) above the finished floor — ideally between 34–48 inches (865–1220 mm) for optimal wheelchair accessibility.
+If possible, install it near mirrors or vanity stations while maintaining the required clear floor space and following electrical water-zone safety rules.
+Always use all provided screws, bolts, and anchors for a secure installation, as loose mounts can fail quickly in busy areas.

 To prevent misuse and control usage, consider tamper-proof or button/coin-operated models.
 In gyms and public restrooms, dryers must resist tampering.
 Look for models with tamper-resistant covers and no exposed buttons.
 Some models turn on by pressing a large button, while others require a coin to operate.
 These features help control usage, avoid overuse, and prevent energy waste.
 They are particularly useful in hotels, pools, and sports centers, as they require less maintenance and fewer repairs.

 For accessibility, ensure that the installation is ADA-compliant.
-Install dryers low enough for people using wheelchairs, with the control area between 800 to 1000 mm from the floor.
-Leave clear space under or around the unit, and avoid blocking it with furniture or trash bins.
-Choose models with large, easy-to-press buttons and avoid tight cords or stiff switches.
+Install the wall-mounted hair dryer so that the operable controls (buttons or sensors) are no higher than 48 inches (1220 mm) above the finished floor — ideally between 34–48 inches (865–1220 mm) for better wheelchair accessibility.
+Provide clear floor space of at least 30" x 48" (760 x 1220 mm) in front of or around the unit, and avoid blocking it with furniture or trash bins.
+Choose models with large, easy-to-press buttons or touchless sensors, and avoid tight cords or stiff switches that require more than 5 lbs of force or pinching/grasping.
 People of all abilities should be able to use the dryer easily.

 Once your wall-mounted hair dryer is in place, keeping it working safely requires simple, regular care.
 Start with a regular visual inspection of the cord, plug, and mount.
 Look for cracks or burns on the plug and cable, and run your fingers along the cord to feel for any irregularities.
 While the dryer is running, check if the cord feels hot.
 Gently move the dryer to test the stability of the wall bracket; if it wiggles or leans, tighten the screws.
 If you spot rust, loose parts, or notice any strange smells, unplug the device and call for service immediately.